 This isn’t a murder weapon, but a coconut chopper. – At Pudukottai in Madurai

-Beware of fake products -Whether online or offline shopping, you get the fake version of every product.
+Beware of fake products -Whether online or offline shopping, you get a fake version of every product.
 For example, Mysore’s famous KSIC silk sarees start from 15k, while a poor quality similar-looking product is sold for 4k with the same label.

-Wear appropriate footwear and clothing in local markets – You have to walk/stand a lot in local markets.
+WEAR appropriate footwear and clothing in local markets – You have to walk/stand a lot in local markets.
 Though the spirit of shopping is high, some markets aren’t the cleanest.